 Recently, some people have suggested that research on innovations in accessibility adaptations might be blocked in some way by encryption, and also that there might be a risk incurred by accessibility researchers or by individuals with disabilities in exploring or using innovations.
 We have found nothing to substantiate that concern.
 Each innovation that has been suggested is not only possible to research, but best researched, on open video streams, completely independently from encryption.
 Whenever the potential for accessibility innovation arises in APA WG reviews, these can be referred into the APA WG's Research Questions Task Force (RQTF) for follow-up, as several of these use cases have already been.

 There might also be concerns whether application of such innovations might be blocked in some way in the presence of encryption.
 As a general rule, many types of pre-processing and post-processing of media, whether accessibility-related or not, are applied at different stages in the media production process, and often by different providers (for instance, addition of CGI effects, or addition of audio description).
 When such modifications are for encrypted materials, permissions are arranged to accommodate these modifications.
 Based on a scenario-by-scenario analysis, these examples should be no different, as explained below.

-The Encrypted Media specification targets some of the user requirements in section 8.5.3 Unencrypted In-band Support Content.:
+The Encrypted Media Extension specification addresses relevant MAUR requirements in section https://www.w3.org/TR/encrypted-media/#media-requirements:, which defines "Unencrypted In-band Support Content":